fixsmo/arm-rtl8812au/README.md

 Hallo,

-I have make a littel patch for Armbian_5.24_Orangepizero_Ubuntu_xenial_3.4.113 whit Upgrade and Edimax EW-7811UTC AC600 whith RTL8812 or RTL8821 chipset.
+I have make a littel patch for Armbian_5.24_Orangepizero_Ubuntu_xenial_3.4.113 whith Upgrade and Edimax EW-7811UTC AC600 whith RTL8812 or RTL8821 chipset.
 The driver is wihtout fully Support for iw, wavemoon, and etc.